SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 > Note: This fallback applies only if the SAP BTP subscriber subaccount and the Identity Authentication service tenant are not assigned to the same customer ID.
 This setup comes with limitations regarding remote access to the OData services of the SAP BTP app with principal propagation.

-1. Within your SAP BTP subaccount, to download the *Service provider SAML metadata* file, open the menu item *Security* and go to *Trust Configuration*.
+1. Within your SAP BTP subaccount, open the menu item *Security* and go to *Trust Configuration*.
-2. Choose *Download SAML Metadata*.
+2. To download the *Service provider SAML metadata* file, choose *Download SAML Metadata*.
-3. On the Identity Authentication service Admin UI, open the menu item *Applications* and create a new application of the type *SAP BTP solution*:
+3. Log on to your Identity Authentication service Admin UI (URL: [IAS]/admin/).
+4. Open the menu item *Applications* and create a new application of the type *SAP BTP solution*:
 	1. Enter the required information such as application display name, application URL, and so on.
 The display name appears on the user log-on screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single-sign-on principle).
 Choose something meaningful from an end-user perspective representing the scope of the Identity Authentication service.
-	2. Open the *SAML 2.0 Configuration* section and upload the *Service provider SAML metadata* file from the SAP BTP subaccount.
+	2. Open the *SAML 2.0 Configuration* section and upload the *Service provider SAML metadata* file which you downloaded previously from the SAP BTP subaccount.
-	3. Open the *Subject Name identifier* section and select *E-Mail* as basic attribute.
+	3. Open the *Subject Name Identifier* section and select *E-Mail* as primary attribute.
 	4. Open the *Default Name ID Format* section and select *E-Mail*.
-4. To download the *IDP SAML metadata file*:
-	1. Open the menu item *Tenant Settings* and go to *SAML 2.0 Configuration*.
+5. Open the menu item *Tenant Settings* and go to *SAML 2.0 Configuration*.
-	2. Choose *Download Metadata File*.
+6. To download the *IDP SAML metadata* file, choose *Download Metadata File*.
-5. Within your SAP BTP subaccount, open the menu item *Security* and go to *Trust Configuration*.
+7. Within your SAP BTP subaccount, open the menu item *Security* and go to *Trust Configuration*.
-6. Choose *New SAML Trust Configuration*.
+8. Choose *New SAML Trust Configuration*.
-7. Upload the *IDP SAML metadata* file and enter a meaningful name and description for the Identity Authentication service (for example, `Corporate IDP` or `Custom IAS (SAML2.0)`).
+9. Upload the *IDP SAML metadata* file and enter a meaningful name and description for the Identity Authentication service (for example, `Corporate IDP` or `Custom IAS (SAML2.0)`).

 Looking for more information on the SAP Authorization and Trust Management service?
 Go to the [Building Side-By-Side Extensions Using SAP BTP tutorial](https://learning.sap.com/learning-journeys/build-side-by-side-extensions-on-sap-btp/describing-authorization-and-trust-management-xsuaa-_cbf0d0c5-29ec-4685-9cf4-487156b41284).